ducktors/turborepo-remote-cache/docs/free-hosted-remote-cache.md

 nav_order: 1
 ---

+# Update: 06 July 2023

+Due to the high costs that were not justified by the actual usage, we have decided to discontinue our free hosted remote cache service.
+We apologize for any inconvenience this may cause and hope to bring the service back in the future.
+---

 # Disclaimer
 The maintainers and contributors of the GitHub Ducktors organization assumes no responsibility for errors or omissions in the artifacts/cache of Turborepo Remote Cache Free Servers.